-- a) No geographic site, academic unit, specialty, or sub-specialty should be over-represented or under-represented. - b) Urban and rural representation should be balanced to reflect the department's current or anticipated faculty complement distribution. - c) Mode of payment for academic services should not be considered a relevant factor in determining committee composition. - d) Committee discussion may be conducted electronically rather than in-person, to achieve broad-based representation and timely appointment recommendations. - e) Decisions regarding recommendation for appointment should be made by consensus whenever possible, but failing consensus, by majority vote. - f) Committee members are responsible for providing an opinion about the advisability of any prospective appointment, based upon a review of the candidate's CV, qualifications, credentials, interest level, expected academic contributions, and any other relevant information specific to the suggested appointment. - g) The content of the committee's deliberations should be held confidential but made available to the DH and to the CoM on request. - h) If a decision is made to recommend against appointment, the applicant should be provided, by the DH, with an accurate summary of the committee's discussion.
+- a) Interested candidate's name is provided to the department head for consideration.
+The DH delegates this take to the Appointment Committee for consideration. - b) The Appointment's Committee will review the candidate's CV4, credentials, qualifications (see 6.5) and appropriateness for appointment in light of the department's/CoM's academic needs. - c) Committee discussion may be conducted electronically rather than in-person, to achieve broad-based representation and timely appointment recommendations. - d) Decisions regarding recommendation for appointment should be made by consensus whenever possible, but failing consensus, by majority vote. - e) Committee members are responsible for providing an opinion about the advisability of any prospective appointment, based upon a review of the candidate's CV, qualifications, credentials, interest level, expected academic contributions, and any other relevant information specific to the suggested appointment. - f) The content of the committee's deliberations should be held confidential but made available to the DH and to the CoM on request. - g) The DH may request to speak in support of the candidate's recommendation. - h) The appointments committee makes a recommendation to the DH. - i) If a decision is made to recommend against appointment, the applicant should be provided, by the DH, with an accurate summary of the committee's discussion